 Haggle Like a Boss: Tips for Negotiating Car Price

-It's halfway through January and we are all feeling the New Year’s high slip away.Well, before it totally disappears, if you have been thinking about buying a new car well then there is no time like the present!
-If you are delaying because you, like many others, are terrified of the negotiation process that comes with getting a car?
+It's halfway through January and we're all feeling the New Year’s high slip away from us.Well, before it totally disappears, if you have been thinking about buying a new car well then there is no time like the present!
+Are you delaying because you, like many other Americans, are terrified of the negotiation process that comes with getting a car?

 It’s no wonder that, here in America, we are uncomfortable with haggling.
 It isn’t part of our daily lives.
-We no longer barter goods in marketplaces--Our economy has moved past that except when it comes to cars!
+We no longer barter goods in marketplaces.
+Our economy has moved past that.
+Except when it comes to cars.
 So, if a new car is on your New Year’s Resolutions, buckle up and get your haggling pants on!

 This isn’t to say that the dealers won’t try talk circles around you, but it is our goal that, if you follow this list, you will be able to see the circles and stop them in their tracks!
-Negotiating car price should not be difficult!
+Negotiating car price should not be difficult.
 And with that, let's get on with the learning:

 Research Ahead of Time

 It is also a good idea to research the dealerships around you.
 Read reviews, look at their offers, and see if you can find anything else.
 It is a good idea to have a list of places you want to go to.
 Also, make sure you know the value of the car you want to trade in.
 Doing this research ahead of time can make sure you get the best deal at the table.

 Research the Car You Want

 Another thing to research is the car or cars you want.
 Using sources like Kelly Blue Book to compare cars can help give you an idea of what you want or what you can afford in your price range.
 The importance of this is to go into a dealership knowing what you want or what you can afford.

 Odds are, the best loan terms and insurance rate is not gonna be at the dealership.
 Dealerships often markup their fees in a deal with their lenders.
 It benefits the lender and the dealership but not you.